 *This blog contains affiliate partnerships.
 Every little bit (and I mean little) helps me continue to provide free travel tips and advice.
 Thank you for supporting ©Travel with Wendy.

+Cologne for the weekend is a GREAT idea.
 Stuttgart is just a few hours away from many major cities around Europe including Cologne.
-So heading to Cologne for the weekend is a GREAT idea.
 I have visited this city several times over the past few years, so felt really comfortable about booking our short visit to this two-thousand-year-old town.
 Cologne was one of Rome’s largest colonies outside of Rome.
 (Colony/Cologne/Köln) was a critically important political and religious town on the Rhein (Rhine) river for the early Roman Empire.

 So much history in one place and fun things to do!